dustinpfister/blog_posts/_posts/nodejs-example-chrome-app-mode.md

 ## 1 - setup of this nodejs chrome app mode example

+There are two general ways of getting started with this node example.
+One would be to just clone it down, install the pakages that it uses, and then just run the index.js file with node.
+This would be the best way to go about just getting up and runing with this, and start hacking over the code to make it into an actauly project of some kind.
+The other way would be to create a new node project from scratch, and copy and past the files in making edits as you go.

 ### 1.1 - Just clone it down and run it

+To get this up and running right away with this, just clone down the repo, and do an npm install to get the node modules for the example installed.
+Once that is all set and down then the main index.html file is what will need to be started in order to get the example up and running.

 ```
 $ git clone --depth 1 https://github.com/dustinpfister/nodejs-example-chrome-app-mode/tree/0.0.0